Page saved! You can go back to this later in your Diabetes and Me Close

 What are immunotherapies and how do they work?

-Different immunotherapies work in different ways, but they all aim to keep the immune system in check and stop its attack on the pancreas.
-This could help people to keep on making more of their own insulin for longer.
+Different immunotherapies work in different ways, but they all aim to calm down the immune system and weaken its attack.
+This can shield insulin-making cells and keep them alive for longer.

 Woman using microscope in the lab